Skip to Main Content

 CINAHL is a core nursing database.
 It also has a great selection of filters you can use to look at subsets of your results.
 Some of the filters you will want to pay attention to for this assignment are:

-• Journal Subset (pull-down menu; choose Nursing)
+• Journal Subset (pull-down menu; choose Nursing and/or Core Nursing)

 • Any Author is Nurse (checkbox)